 - 1. Increase Quality and Affordable Housing Options - a.
-At this time no new housing programs have been funded as a part of the 2021 annual action plan.
+At this time no new housing programs have been funded as a part of the 2022 Annual action plan.
 The City has housing programs that are currently still in progress from previous years such as the Housing Improvement Partnership's Housing Rehab program that is being implemented by the Habitat for Humanity.
 The previously stated programs anticipate the rehab of 4-10 homes within the community. - 2.
 Cultivate Small and Emerging Businesses - a.
 Railside Small Business Rental Assistance will provide new or small business aid in the form of rental assistance, if occupying a space in the blighted and substandard area number one within the City of Grand Island.
 The anticipated outcome of this project is that 8-10 quality business candidates will be recruited/supported while starting or expanding a new business in the down town area of Grand Island.
 The candidates go through a rigorous application process that involves, aid that is free of charge to create extensive business plans and pro forma in order to educate owners to aid in successful small businesses from the UNO business office located in Grand Island. - 3.
 Support Public Services for Neighborhoods and Vulnerable populations. - a.
-The local Young Men's Christian Association (YMCA) of Grand Island has been allocated funds to implement a daycare scholarship program for low to moderate income families within the City of Grand Island.
-The goal of the program will be to aid families in Grand Island by providing access to affordable daycare.
+Central Nebraska Community Action Partnership (CNCAP) was allocated funds from the 2022 annual action plan.
+CNCAP plans to use funds to aid LMI clientele with emergency rent.
+Mortgage and utility assistance.